ManageIQ/manageiq_docs/pvc_to_pvs_image_import/_topics/preparing_powervc_node.md

 ### Add a Cloud Object Storage

-1. Create a new [Cloud Object Storage](https://cloud.ibm.com/objectstorage/create) instance in IBM Cloud Console.
+1. Create new [Cloud Object Storage](https://cloud.ibm.com/objectstorage/create) instance in IBM Cloud Console.

 2. Navigate to `Service Credentials -> New Credential`, choose the `Manager` role and